awsdocs/amazon-cloudfront-developer-guide/doc_source/PrivateCFSignatureCodeAndExamples.md

 For an example of how to use cookies with Ruby on Rails, see [Tools and Code Examples for Configuring Private Content](Resources.md#resources-distributing-private-content) in the topic [Amazon CloudFront Related Information](Resources.md)\.

 You can find example code for signed URLs and for signed cookies in a variety of programming languages\.
-Perform an internet search on `sample app` *language* `cloudfront signed URLs` or on `sample app` *language* `cloudfront signed cookies`\.
+Do an internet search on `sample app` *language* `cloudfront signed URLs` or on `sample app` *language* `cloudfront signed cookies`\.

 **Topics**
 + [Create a URL Signature Using Perl](CreateURLPerl.md)